Lezzio/grammar-analyzer/README.md

 Runs the analyzer.
 You just have to enter if you want to evaluate the negative numbers or not as well as the expression to analyze.

-### `./main "18+19" [NEGATIVE=TRUE]`
+### `./main "18+19" [-neg]`

 Run the analyzer only once.
-The analyzer evaluates the expression in parameter and considers negative integer if NEGATIVE=TRUE is defined.
+The analyzer evaluates the expression in parameter and considers negative integer if -neg is defined.

 ## Makefile